dominiccarrano/ee-120-labs/README.md

 ## About

 These labs were developed by the EE 120 course staff in the spring 2019, fall 2019, and spring 2020 semesters.
+The topics follow our course's content and are listed below.
+They're ideal for an entry-level upper division course with a focus in signal processing where the students have some prior programming exposure.

 We presented these labs at the *2020 International Conference on Higher Education Advances*.
 The paper is available [here](http://headconf.org/wp-content/uploads/pdfs/11308.pdf).